Frikadellental/FrikaCreate/README.md

 ## License

-This modpack is available under [appropriate license].
+This modpack is available under GNU GPL v3.
 All included mods retain their original licenses.

 ---